mkende/ergodox_bepo_tm_style/README.md

     In addition, the sleep function is sent with `gui+shift+power`.

-    Note that it is expected that you will switch the gui and control keys at the OS level when using this keyboard layout on a MacOS.
+    Note that it is expected that you will switch the gui (command) and control keys at the OS level when using this keyboard layout on a MacOS.

 -   On Linux, the sleep function is sent with `ctrl+shift+L` which locks the computer on most systems (otherwise a shortcut can be added in the settings